St-Jean

 759 KM to Santiago

-Since it’s privately run and still in France, Orisson is a bit pricier than most albergues.
-Expect to pay around €50 for a bed and dinner or about €120 if you opt for a private chalet instead of a dorm.
-It books up fast—sometimes months in advance—so planning ahead is crucial.
-If you can’t get a spot, there’s another highly recommended albergue, Borda, just 1 km further up the hill.
+Since it’s privately run and still in France, Orisson is a bit more expensive than your average albergue.
+A bed with dinner will cost around €50, or about €120 if you go for a private chalet instead of the dorm.
+It fills up fast—sometimes months in advance—so booking ahead is a smart move.

 Even if you’re pushing on to Roncesvalles, you’ll likely stop at Orisson for a well-earned break.
 The deck out front offers incredible views over the valley below, making it the perfect place to enjoy a café con leche and a croissant before continuing your climb.